Bradawls

 • Shopfitters: Installing fixtures, fittings, and display units in retail environments

-• Electricians: Marking and creating starter holes for mounting electrical accessories and trunking
+• Electricians: Marking and creating starter holes for mounting electrical accessories, boxes, and trunking to timber

-• Plumbers: Fixing pipe clips and brackets to wooden joists and studs
+• Plumbers: Fixing pipe clips, brackets, and supports to wooden joists and studs

 • General Builders: Various tasks involving timber fixing and construction work